LukasGrebe/ha-addons/ebusd/DOCS.md

 - Once your heating system has been detected change the device name from "ebusd bai" to the name of your boiler e.g. "ecoTEC pro"
 - If some polled readings do not show up in Home Assistant it might be because mqtt-hassio.cfg is configured to filter them out.
 Try setting to mqttvar to ```"filter-name="``` and this will remove any filters so you can debug the issue.

-## Custom CSV files:
+## Custom CSV or MQTT cfg files:

-To use custom CSV config files you can use the configpath option.
+To use custom config files you can use the configpath option.
 You can create a local copy of https://github.com/john30/ebusd-configuration in your "/config" folder and change configpath to e.g. "/config/ebusd-configuration/latest/en".
 Custom CSV files must be in the /config folder.

+Similarly for MQTT create config file in "/config" folder and link it using the --mqttint=/config/YOUR_FILE_PATH option

 ## HTTP and TCP client Access